molgenis/GCC/.github/ISSUE_TEMPLATE/feature_request.md

 - [] ...

-**Requirements and considerations**
+**Proposed requrements**
-If needed a more extensive list of requirements that need to be checked when completing this story
+If needed a more extensive list of considerations and alternatives that might be checked when completing this story
 - [] ...